 Step 1: Coordinate with your AIM State Lead and State Monitoring Coordinator to discuss monitoring priorities, budget, and crew hiring options;

-- Field, District, and State Offices will work together and with the Washington Office to identify funding for monitoring efforts throughout the duration of the iterative AIM process.
+- Field, District, and State Offices work together with the Washington Office to identify funding for AIM monitoring efforts.

-- Consider the timeline (Figure 1) for which you will need to begin implementing your AIM project.
-Work with your AIM State Lead to establish timelines for your project.
-The Timeline Template is a tool that you can use to document your timelines and individuals that will be involved in developing and implementing your AIM project.
+- Work with your AIM State Lead to establish timelines for your project.
+Use the Timeline Template to document your timelines and individuals roles and responsibilities.

-- Capacity for completing monitoring work is often gained through seasonal employees or partnerships with other organizations, such as those that engage youth.
-It is never too early to begin planning for crew hiring, but a general rule of thumb is to being the hiring process at least 5 months in advance of your field season.
+- Begin planning crew hiring early, at least 5 months in advance of your field season.
 Check the crew hiring and equipment page for more details.
 Other capacity needs (e.g., project management) are met through field, district, and state offices with support from the NOC.

 Step 2: Identify Roles and Responsibilities